JJBlue/CrossPlatformAPI/README.md

 | crossplatformapi.main.\*   | Methods and Classes which can be used by another Java project.
 Some Classes call in the background the JNI Interfaces. (or JNI Interfaces can be called directly) |
 | crossplatformapi.interfaces.\*    | Some Interfaces for the main.\* packages |
 | components.\*    | Some Classes of my other project, which I use in this project too.
 For example the EventManager. |

-# Rules
-- Read the License (if it exists)
-- Do not say that the whole project was written by your own
-- Extensions and bug fixes (in this whole project or a copy of it) have to be pushed and not distributed themselves

 # Donation